Colombia has a new president: Abelardo de la Espriella defeats Petro's candidate

 Aberardo de la EspriellaPhoto © Social media

-The count revealed final figures that were only slightly different from the initial tally: De La Espriella gained an additional 624 votes, concluding with 12,960,166 votes (49.66%), while Cepeda lost 400 and ended with 12,708,312 (48.70%).
+The counting revealed final figures that were minimally different from the initial tally: De La Espriella gained an additional 624 votes, finishing with 12,960,166 votes (49.66%), while Cepeda lost 400 votes, ending up with 12,708,312 (48.70%).

-The total number of votes counted reached 26,344,960, with a 99.9% agreement between the preliminary count and the official tally, ruling out any significant alteration of the results.
+The total number of counted votes reached 26,344,960, with a 99.9% agreement between the preliminary count and the official tally, ruling out any significant alteration of the results.

 In contrast, Petro refused to acknowledge the results and lashed out on social media against the elected president.
 "The U.S. citizenship status of President Abelardo takes us back two and a half centuries: to the viceroyalty," he wrote on his X account.

-Among the most significant proposals of the elected president for the region is the break of diplomatic relations with Cuba, Venezuela, and Nicaragua, as well as the suggestion that Cuba become a Free Associated State of the United States, similar to Puerto Rico.
+Among the most significant proposals of the elected president for the region is the severing of diplomatic relations with Cuba, Venezuela, and Nicaragua, as well as the suggestion that Cuba become a Free Associated State of the United States, similar to Puerto Rico.

 De La Espriella will assume the presidency on August 7, 2026, bringing an end to four years of governance by Gustavo Petro, the first leftist president in the history of Colombia.